infinimesh/infinimesh/roadmap.md

 # Feature Roadmap
-The infinimesh platform is quickly moving towards a open beta release which we are targeting for Q3 or Q4 2019.
+The infinimesh platform is quickly moving towards an open beta release which we are targeting for Q3 or Q4 2019.
 Below you find our feature roadmap.
 As a community-driven project we highly appreciate feedback or suggestions for missing features.
 Just send us a PR :)

 | **2019** 	|  **Features** 	|
 |---------	|---	|